-Gold Bar is one of Canada's largest Class IV (class level indicates how complex the plant's operations are) wastewater treatment plants.
+Gold Bar is one of Canada's largest Class IV wastewater treatment plants (class level indicates how complex the plant's operations are).
 The plant is ISO 14001 and OHSAS 18001 certified.
-Every day Gold Bar produces treated effluent that consistently surpasses regulatory standards.
+Every day Gold Bar produces treated water that consistently surpasses regulatory standards.

 Gold Bar plant also utilizes innovative processes that reduce our environmental impact including membrane-based wastewater recycling facility which supplies local industry with reclaimed water.
 We also recover approximately $200K in annual fuel savings by utilizing biogas produced on site.